SBCO Enrichment Programs

 A cooking class perfecting the art of DEEP FRIED OREOS.

 Community organizations or schools wishing to apply for a SBCO Enrichment Program grant should take the following steps.

 - Carefully review the SBCO Enrichment Program Criteria

 - Complete the Enrichment Application Form and email it to us

 - Within 30 days of completing your enrichment program you are required to return to SBCO the filled-out Enrichment Program Evaluation Form along with any required documentation

-The Enrichment application form, evaluation form and supporting information can be emailed to us at firstname.lastname@example.org or a hard copy can be mailed to the SBCO office address shown below.
+The enrichment application form, evaluation form and supporting information can be emailed to us at firstname.lastname@example.org or a hard copy can be mailed to the SBCO office at the address shown below.

 SaddleBrooke Community Outreach, Inc.